 DANGER!
 Due to the flammable nature of fuel and oil, never smoke, weld, grind or allow sparks near your engine or storage tanks, especially during times of fueling.

-DANGER!
-Never allow fuel to spill on a hot engine during fueling operations or otherwise.
-The hot temperature of your engine could induce a fire or explosion.
+Do not allow fuel to spill on a hot engine during fueling operations or otherwise.

 WARNING!
 Store gasoline away from sawdust and other flammable materials.
-Failure to follow this may result in serious injury.